 TRADITIONAL THERAPY FOR DIABETES

 The goal of treatment is to improve the symptoms of diabetes through normalizing blood glucose levels.
-The ongoing goals are to prevent long-term complications like eye and kidney disease, damage of nerves and blood vessels.
-Strict control of blood glucose reduces risk of death, stroke, heart failure, and other complications.
-Glycosylated hemoglobin (HbA1C) is a test that determines risk for long-term complications.
+The ongoing goals are to prevent long-term complications like eye and kidney disease, damage of nerves, and blood vessels.
+The strict control of blood glucose reduces the risk of death, stroke, heart failure, and other complications.
+Glycosylated hemoglobin (HbA1C) is a test that determines the risk of long-term complications.
 It measures how much glucose has been sticking to red blood cells and other cells.
-The first-line treatment for type 2 diabetes is weight lost, diet and exercise.
+The first-line treatment for type II diabetes is weight loss, diet, and exercise.
 Appropriate meal planning includes choosing healthy foods and eating the right amount of food.
 Exercise is important for effective treatment of diabetes.
 Regular exercising helps burning excess calories, managing weight thus improves control of the glucose amount in the blood.
-2 When diet and exercise are not sufficient to maintain normal blood glucose levels, medications may be needed.
-They work through triggering the pancreas to make more insulin, helping insulin work better, decreasing the absorption of carbohydrates from the gut or decreasing glucose production in the liver.
+When diet and exercise are not sufficient to maintain normal blood glucose levels, medications may be needed.
+They work through triggering the pancreas to make more insulin, helping insulin work better, decreasing the absorption of carbohydrates from the gut, or decreasing glucose production in the liver.
 Poor blood glucose control despite lifestyle changes and taking medications means insulin should be injected.